devpi/devpi/doc/userman/devpi_commands.rst

       --secretfile path     file containing the server side secret used for user validation.
 If not specified, a random secret is generated on each start up.
 [None]
-      --argon2-memory-cost ARGON2_MEMORY_COST
-                            Argon2 memory cost parameter for key derivation.
-This is *not* for the user password hashes.
-There should be no need to touch this setting, except you really know what this is about!
-Replicas need to use the same parameters as the master.
-[524288]
-      --argon2-parallelism ARGON2_PARALLELISM
-                            Argon2 parallelism parameter for key derivation.
-This is *not* for the user password hashes.
-There should be no need to touch this setting, except you really know what this is about!
-Replicas need to use the same parameters as the master.
-[8]
-      --argon2-time-cost ARGON2_TIME_COST
-                            Argon2 time cost parameter for key derivation.
-This is *not* for the user password hashes.
-There should be no need to touch this setting, except you really know what this is about!
-Replicas need to use the same parameters as the master.
-[16]
       --requests-only       only start as a worker which handles read/write web requests but does not run an event processing or replication thread.
 [False]